-In a large saucepan or Dutch oven, place 6 cups cold water, carrots, and parsley and bring to a boil.
+In a large saucepan or Dutch oven, add the cold water, carrots, and parsley and bring to a boil.

-Add bay leaf, potatoes, and bouillon cube and bring back to a boil, reduce heat, and simmer until vegetables are tender.
+Add the potatoes, bouillon cube, and bay leaf and bring back to a boil.
+Reduce the heat and simmer until the vegetables are tender.

-In a large skillet, melt butter and sauté sorrel for 10 minutes.
+In a large skillet, melt the butter and sauté the sorrel for 10 minutes.

 Transfer to the soup and bring to a boil.
-Reduce heat.
-Remove bay leaf.
+Reduce the heat and remove the bay leaf.

-Portion soup into heated bowls and garnish with chopped dill or parsley and egg quarters.
+Portion the soup into heated bowls and garnish with chopped dill or parsley and egg quarters.